weizheng1910/Concentration2/README.md

 #### Modularisation.
 Abstracting out variables frequently used.
   * Timer and lagtime are made global variables, which are located at the beginning of the script, so that changes can be easily made, facilitating the testing process.

-  If stage1Timer has to be changed, I can easily locate the variable for stage1Timer on **Line 25**(at the very top of the script after the comments). </br>
+  If timer fo stage 1 has to be changed, I can easily locate the variable for stage1Timer on **Line 25**, which is at the very top of the script. </br>

 ``` javascript